fpindia/haskell-tutorials/lenses-from-scratch.md

 While this definition of a lens works fine (it's the approach used by data-lens package), it has two problems -

-1. It is not possible to write a Lens that changes the type of the data structure
+1. Ease of use -

-2. To use a Lens, we have to import the Store data structure and associated libraries
+    1. To use a Lens, we have to import the Store data structure and associated libraries
-3. We can compose lenses using the Data.Category (.) but to use it we need to hide the one from prelude
+    2. We can compose lenses using the Data.Category (.) but to use it we need to hide the one from prelude which only works on plain functions.

+2. It is not possible to write a Lens that changes the type of the data structure

 These problems are solved in the Lens library using something called "Van Laarhoven Lenses".